AmazingAng/WTF-Solidity/Languages/en/07_Mapping_en/readme.md

 ## Tutorial summary
-In this section，we introduced the use of the hash table `Mapping` in `solidity`.
-So far, we've learned all kinds of common variables, and then we'll learn control flow such as `if-else`, `while` and so on..
+In this section，we introduced the `Mapping` type in `solidity`.
+So far, we've learned all kinds of common variables, and then we'll learn control flow such as `if-else`, `while` in the coming tutorials.